Updated 08/07/17: The OnePlus 5 is now available in gold. See the Display and Design section below for the full slate of color options.

 The OnePlus 5 runs OxygenOS based on Android 7.1.1 Nougat.
 Previous iterations haven’t strayed too far from stock Android, and the OnePlus 5’s version is no different.
 But there are some new features.

-As you use it, it will learn your habits and prioritize your apps accordingly on a new quick-launch page.
+As you use it, it will learn your habits and prioritize your apps accordingly on a new quick-launch area of the Shelf.
 A Do Not Disturb mode just for gaming will block notifications and disable the soft buttons for an uninterrupted experience.
 Secure Box lets you lock up documents, photos, and videos behind a fingerprint- or pin-protected folder.
-And a new reading mode will optimize the display in apps like Amazon’s Kindle reader to make words easier on your eyes.
+And a new Reading Mode will optimize the display in apps like Amazon’s Kindle reader to make words easier on your eyes.